trixi-framework/Trixi.jl/docs/src/index.md

 Trixi is licensed under the MIT license (see [License](@ref)).
 Since Trixi is an open-source project, we are very happy to accept contributions from the community.
 Please refer to [Contributing](@ref) for more details.
+Note that we strive to be a friendly, inclusive open-source community and ask all members of our community to adhere to our [Code of Conduct](@ref).
 To get in touch with the developers,
 [join us on Slack](https://join.slack.com/t/trixi-framework/shared_invite/zt-sgkc6ppw-6OXJqZAD5SPjBYqLd8MU~g) or [create an issue](https://github.com/trixi-framework/Trixi.jl/issues/new).